 In ghosting, a person simply exits from their potential partner’s life as if they never existed.
 They would not respond to any of their calls or texts.
 This makes the other person genuinely worried about the ghost, wondering if they are alright, or if something bad has happened to them.

 Caspering, on the other hand, does not mean kicking a person out of one’s life at one go.
-A Casper would respond to the other person, but they will take hours to do it.
-They will be all nice about it, but they would also show disinterest at the same time.
+A Casper would respond to the other person, but they’ll take hours to do it.
+They’ll try to be nice about it, but they would also show disinterest at the same time.
 To put it in a nutshell, a Casper would send so many mixed signals, the other person is left wondering what is it that they really want.